DM-X/xdata/README.md

 # xdata
-library for photon matter interactions
+a library for photon matter interactions

 All information about this library and its use can be found in xdata/doc/manual.pdf.